Quick take: Studies in rats and human reports suggested that ginger use during pregnancy does not interfere with embryo

 A 2003 review found that neither ginger nor other alternate treatments were effective for hyperemesis gravidarum (12).
 A report on the effectiveness of ginger for treatment of nausea and vomiting in pregnancy did not seem to be placebo-controlled (13).
 Two other double-blind, randomized, placebo-controlled trials suggested that dried ginger root in doses up to 1 g/day may be an effective treatment for mild hyperemesis during pregnancy (1,2).
 Ginger 1.05 g/day was similar to vitamin B6 #1190 75 mg/day for the treatment of nausea in pregnancy; neither agent was effective at reducing nausea, retching, or vomiting (14).
 There were no differences in pregnancy outcomes except that the ginger group had more live births.
 A 2013 review of 4 studies that included randomized controls to evaluate the safety and effectiveness of ginger for the treatment of nausea and vomiting in pregnancy concluded that ginger was effective for this indication (17).
 Use of ginger in early pregnancy did not increase adverse outcomes There was no increased risk of major malformations among 159 pregnant women who used dried ginger as a medication when compared to a control group of 306 pregnant women (22).

-Ginger aromatherapy apparently has an aphrodisiacal effect on fruit flies.
-Male Mediterranean fruit flies exposed to ginger root essential oil outcompeted unexposed males in obtaining matings (9).
-Ginger contains alpha-copaene, a known male attractant.
-A small study in diabetic male mice suggested that ginger root might increase fertility index, serum testosterone #1629, and testis, seminal vesicle, and prostate weight and might improve semen quality (15).
+Ginger aromatherapy had an aphrodisiacal effect on fruit flies.
+Male fruit flies exposed to ginger root essential oil outcompeted unexposed males in matings (9).
+Ginger contains alpha-copaene, a male attractant.
+Ginger root increased fertility, serum testosterone, and weights of testis, seminal vesicles, and prostate in diabetic male mice (15).
 Mice dosed orally with ginger at 2000 mg/kg/day showed prolongation of the estrous cycle, reduced number of live fetuses, and increased fetal resorption in the face of maternal toxicity (24).
 Maternal and reproductive toxicity were not observed at 500 mg/kg/day.
+A 2018 review discussed experimental studies showing increased testosterone production in response to ginger (27).

 Fischer-Rasmussen W, Kjaer SK, Dahl C, Asping U: Ginger treatment of hyperemesis gravidarum.
 Eur J Obstet Gynecol Reprod Biol 38:19-24, 1991.